bahmoudd/arch-install-guide/README.md

 Greeter         | A greeter is a graphical login interface, and is often called the login screen.
 It essentially "greets" the user(s) to the system.
 Shell           | A shell is a text environment where you issue commands and information to your computer.
 Comment         | Some text that Arch Linux ignores automatically.
 Comments begin with the hashtag.
 To comment something out, put a hastaf before it, and to uncomment something, remove the hashtag preceeding it
+Parition        | Sections of a disk that keep different types of data separate Boot partition  | A partition that tells your firmware interface that your OS supports and runs on UEFI Root partition  | A partition which stores your OS Swap partition  | Acts a sort-of secondary RAM on your computer.
+It essentially works the same as the pagefile.sys on Windows.
+It's used for hibernation and is used when RAM is insufficient.
+You should have swap regardless of how good your computer is because some software only uses swap.
+Home partition  | Where your accounts and local data is stored.
+This is kept separate from the root partition to keep it secure.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Introduction